GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/constitutiveDeveloperGuide.rst

 Thus, for example, a single phase fluid model in which density and viscosity are functions of the fluid pressure will have the following members

 .. literalinclude:: ../fluid/SingleFluidBase.hpp
    :language: c++
    :start-after: //START_SPHINX_INCLUDE_00
    :end-before: //END_SPHINX_INCLUDE_00

-Resizing of all fields of the constitutive models is performed during the initialization phase by the ``ConstitutiveManger`` through the call ``hangConstitutiveRelation()`` which sets the appropriate subRegion as the parent Group of each constitutive model object.
+Resizing of all fields of the constitutive models is performed during the initialization phase by the ``ConstitutiveManger`` through the call ``ConstitutiveManger::hangConstitutiveRelation`` which sets the appropriate subRegion as the parent Group of each constitutive model object.
 Additionally, it also resizes all fields based on the size of the subregion and on the number of quadrature points on it, by calling ``CONSTITUTIVE_MODEL::allocateConstitutiveData``.
 For the single phase fluid example used before this call is